shmykelsa/AAAD/README.md

 Oppo/Realme devices - **Working on a fix**

-Screen2Auto is not installing (2021/11/02) - Screen2Auto's website changed something with installation method.
-A new installation method will be provided in the next few days.
+Screen2Auto is not installing (2021/11/02) - Update AAAD to version 1.4.1 or superior

 Fermata Auto disappeared from Android Auto 7.1 (2021/11/13) - Please update Fermata through AAAD